On June 10, 1916, The New York Times published a rumor.

 Charles B. Dillingham purchased the home in 1921.
 One of the most important of Broadway agents and producers at the time, Dillingham owned the Globe Theatre, was in partnership with Florenz Ziefeld and A. L. Erlanger and oversaw the careers of stage stars like Beatrice Lily and Irene Castle.
 Dillingham and his second wife entertained the cream of New York’s theatre business here until their divorce in 1924.

-Internationally acclaimed aeronautical engineer Charles Lanier Lawrance was the next owner.
+In 1928 Dillingham sold the house to internationally acclaimed aeronautical engineer Charles Lanier Lawrance.
 Lawrance, whose firm Lawrance Aero Engine Company merged with the Wright brothers’ Wright Aeronautical Corporation after World War I, invented the Wright Whirlwind Engine.
 It was Lawrance’s engine that powered Admiral Byrd’s exploration of the North Pole and carried Amelia Earhart on her widely-publicized flights.

 In 1940, the Lawrance family having moved next door, Louise Novick bought the Hatch House.
 Better known by her stage name Gypsy Rose Lee, the colorful entertainer had become a darling among the social set and was in the forefront of neighborhood causes.
 She flamboyantly decorated the 8292 square-foot home, adding gold monograms to all the doors and having frescoes painted on the walls.
 The New York Times said “Becoming fashionable, she operated a salon in a 26-room house (it had seven baths and a marble living room floor) on East 63rd Street.”